 There are two types of flatbed knitting machines.
 They are:

-V-bed machines have two rib gated, diagonally-approaching needle beds, set at between 90 and 104 degrees to each other, giving an inverted V-shape appearance.
+- V-bed machines have two rib gated, diagonally-approaching needle beds.
+The needle beds set at between 90 and 104 degrees to each other.
+It is employed to give an inverted V-shape pattern.

-Flatbed purl (links-links) machines have horizontal needle beds.
-They have been employed mainly in knitting simulated hand-knitted constructions of a specialty type, such as cable stitch, basket purl, and lace patterning.
+- Flatbed purl (links-links) machines have horizontal needle beds.
+These machines are occupied mainly in knitting simulated hand-knitted structures of a specialty type, such as basket purl, lace patterning and cable stitch.